 - Expand existing High Fidelity Wraparound (HFW) services to youth residing in Queens who have been referred to or recently discharged from a Residential Treatment Facility (RTF).

 Centering Children and Families in NYC’s System of Care will require the hiring of a full time Family Lead Coordinator (FLC) as key personnel per SAMHSA grant requirements, to support all project planning, management, reporting and evaluation.
-The FLC will be a parent or caregiver of a youth with Serious Emotional Disturbance (SED) who has received or is receiving services from the mental health service system.
+The FLC must be a parent or caregiver of a child with social, emotional or mental health challenges and have experience navigating the local children’s mental health care system.
 Key job responsibilities are as follows:

 The Family Lead Coordinator will (1) advise on all aspects of the project from a family perspective, (2) collaborate with program staff and partners to implement components of the project including HFW and CBPAR, and (3) coordinate and manage key youth and family engagement efforts to support participation in the project CBPAR activities.